StevenChangZH/FastPupillaryFatiqueDetection/Updates.md

 * Add Initialize() method for ThreadPool and ThreadController to initialize member variables while enabling polymorphism.
 However, that means you have to call it immediately after ctors.
 * Pass data from ThreadJob to thread pool.
 * Use std::condition_variable to make the thread wait while there is no job.
 We have about 30% efficiency promotion with this feature.

+**Version 1.6.4**
+* Add a function called `analyze` in the PDThreadPool class.
+It will perform interpolations, perform FFT, get the variance and generate PUI.
+For now only interpolation algorithm lacked.
+* Use a new pupillary diameter detection algorithm.